open-policy-agent/gatekeeper/website/docs/expansion.md

 ## `ExpansionTemplate`s explained

 An `ExpansionTemplate` is a custom resource that Gatekeeper will use to simulate a workload resource expansion.
 Gatekeeper will create temporary, fake resources and validate the constraints against them.
-We prefer to these resources that Gatekeeper creates for validation pruposes as `expanded resources` but `mock resources`, `simualted resources`, `resulting resources` or `resultant resources` refer to the same notion.
+We refer to these resources that Gatekeeper creates for validation purposes as `expanded resources`, but  the terms `mock resources`, `simulated resources`, `resulting resources`, and `resultant resources` all refer to the same notion.

 The `ExpansionTemplate` custom resource specifies: